How to Become a Business Analyst – Complete Career Guide

-A business analyst is in charge of understanding a business’s changing needs, and providing technological solutions to improve its processes and systems.
-Thus, a business analyst is often thought of as the link between the business and IT departments.
+A business analyst, also known as a management analyst, is in charge of understanding a business’s continuously evolving needs while providing technological solutions to improve its processes and systems.
+In this way, a business analyst is often thought of as the link between the business and IT departments.

 What is a Business Analyst?

 Business analysts work within an organization to evaluate current systems and develop strategic plans.
-This requires deep knowledge of both the specific business and industry trends and conventions.
+This requires deep knowledge of both the specific business as well as industry trends and conventions.
 A key aspect of the business analyst role is communicating plans between internal departments and external stakeholders.

-Business analysts develop or update computer systems to solve business needs.
-The business analyst provides requirements to the IT department to produce this new technological system, and supports the testing and implementation of the system.
+Solving Business Needs: Business analysts will also develop or update computer systems to solve their business needs.
+The business analyst provides requirements to the IT department to produce this new technological system and also supports the testing and implementation of the system.

 A business analyst scrutinizes sets of data looking for ways to increase efficiency in an organization.
 In this way, the business analyst often acts as a liaison between different departments in a company, finding ways to streamline processes throughout the organization.
-The business analyst must be able to communicate well with these different groups in the organization, sometimes acting as a diplomat, and presenting solutions in ways that colleagues and stakeholders will understand.
+The business analyst must be able to communicate well within these different organizational groups, sometimes acting as diplomat, presenting solutions in ways that colleagues and stakeholders will understand and appreciate.

-Business analysts engage in 4 main types of analysis:
+Business analysts engage in four main types of analysis:

 - Strategic planning—identifying changing needs of a company